-While YMCA Camp Eberhart has always employed a high level of cleanliness, we have added extra precautions and a higher frequency.
-Our cleaning and sanitizing processes follow current recommendations from the CDC and State of Michigan Department of Health.
+While Camp Eberhart has always employed a high level of cleanliness, we have added extra precautions and a higher frequency.
+Our cleaning processes follow current recommendations of the Centers for Disease Control and Prevention (CDC) and the Michigan Department of Health.

 Staff Time Off